 Sometimes, you’ll need items and accessories that we didn’t mention previously.
 The leotard and tights aren’t for everyone even though they are essentially the ballet dancer uniform.
 Depending on your body type, you may feel more comfortable in less revealing clothing.
 Don’t hesitate to look at ballet bottoms and leggings if you don’t feel comfortable.

-Check out various dance classes near me here on Superprof.
+Find adult dance classes near me here on Superprof.

 Perhaps you’d prefer to dance in a t-shirt?